kbalog/uis-dat310-spring2016/exercises/js/events_dom/README.md

 ## Exercise #7: Simple playlist

-  - Create a simple playlist application where
+  - Create a simple playlist application where users can add songs to a list.
+The song here is just a non-empty string.
   - The [starter HTML file](exercise7.html) contains the form and an empty playlist.
 There is an [external CSS file](exercise7.css) with the style declarations.

 ![Exercise7](images/exercise7.png)